fserb/bkc/pages/fire/fire.md

 ```
 <canvas-demo></canvas-demo>

 And here it is.
 The final fire effect.
+You can see it in a standalone page [here](effect.html)